-The other information comprises the information to be included in the Group's annual report.
-We have not obtained the other information to be included in the annual report which is expected to be made available to us after the date of this report.
+The other information comprises the information to be included in the Group's annual report which are expected to be made available to us after the date of this report.
 The Statement and our reasonable assurance report thereon will be included in the annual report.
 When we read the annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to the Board of Directors.